captam3rica/steamy-donut/README.md

 ![](https://img.shields.io/badge/macOS-10.14%2B-success)&nbsp;

 <p align=center>
 <b>NOTE</b>: THE CONTENTS OF THIS REPO ARE A WORK IN PROGRESS ...
-PLEASE TEST IN YOUR ENVIRONMENT BEFORE PUTTING INTO PRODUCTION AND FEEDBACK IS APPRECIATED ☺️
+PLEASE TEST IN YOUR ENVIRONMENT BEFORE PUTTING INTO PRODUCTION ☺️
 </p>

 Easily download and install software that is available directly from the internet.
 (Examples: Google Chrome Browser, FireFox, Microsoft Office Suite)